-ACS did not complete any work and education reports in 2022.
-For comparison, in 2021 ACS completed work and education reports in 2 cases.
-The court granted participation in 1 of those cases.
+In 2023, ACS completed work and education reports in 12 cases.
+The court granted participation in 3 of those cases.
+For comparison, ACS did not complete any work and education reports in 2022.

 COMMUNITY SERVICE WORK

 Community Service Work (CSW) recompenses the community for the harm caused to it by criminal acts.
 ACS supervises two types of CSW: (1) CSW ordered as a condition of ACS supervised probation, and (2) CSW allowed by the court upon ACS's recommendation in lieu of paying a fine.